AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-4-create-a-web-in-app-campaign.md

 # Lesson 4 - Create a Web In-app Campaign

-Now that you have created mobile experiences for the app, in this exercise, you will create one of the experiences you have seen on the Fréscopa website.
+Now that you have created mobile experiences for the app, in this lesson, you will create one of the experiences you have seen on the Fréscopa website.
+You create a web in-app campaign.
+You design and customize a your message and define a trigger that will fire the message.

 ## Learning Objectives

 * Know how to create a Web In-app campaign.
 * Trigger an in-app message.

-## Exercise 4.1 - Create a Web In-app Campaign
+## Exercise 4.1 - Create the Campaign

-In this exercise, you create a web in-app campaign.
-You design and customize a your message and define a trigger that will fire the message.

-### 4.1.1 Create the Campaign

 In this exercise you create the campaign and define which web page the in-app message will appear on.